consileonpl/consileonpl.github.com/_posts/2014-06-16-better-ruby-option-defaults.md

 ---
-title: Better ruby defaults for hash options
+layout: post
 categories: [ruby]
+title: Better ruby defaults for hash-based options
 ---
-Almost every ruby / RoR project includes global configuration.
-Sometimes it is a YML file loaded 'as-is', sometimes it's a model or designated configuration class.
+Almost every ruby, Ruby on Rails project has global configuration.
+Sometimes it's a YAML file loaded 'as-is', other times it's a model or designated configuration class.

 There are cases when we have to fallback to default values.
-In model or configuration class the easiest way is to use the `or` operator:
+In model or configuration class the easiest way is to use accessor with the `or` operator:

 {% highlight ruby %}
 class Config
   def initialize
-    @hash = {}
-  end
+    @hash = ... # empty hash or loaded YAML file end

   def option=(value)